|Class room:||ms210, ms310, vac006, vac108, vac 205|

 How to survive this course: Some tips to help preventing you from falling behind:

 - Do the homework early and often.
-Submit/ressubmit partial projects during the week.
-Do at least one chaper a week for the first six weeks.
+Submit/resubmit partial projects during the week.
+Do at least one chapter a week for the first six weeks.
 Work/submit ahead of the schedule if you want.
+Late work is never accepted.
+Use different colors, font sizes, write new code…

 - Review the practice worksheets at the bottom of Moodle.